 - Apply sunscreen of SPF 30 or higher at least 15 minutes before your child goes outside and reapply about every 2 hours.

-- Monitor your child's Internet usage.
+- Monitor your child's Internet use.
 Keep the family computer in a place where you can watch what your kids are doing.
-Install safety filters and check the browser history to see what websites your child has visited.
+Install safety filters and check the browser history to see which websites your child visits.
 Teach your child not to share personal information.

 - Talk to your doctor if you're concerned about your living situation.
 Do you have the things that you need to take care of your child?
 Do you have enough food, a safe place to live, and health insurance?
 Your doctor can tell you about community resources or refer you to a social worker.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.